MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/web.md

 ## Overview
 In this tutorial you will learn how to register a web application with the MobileFirst Server, as well as downloading and adding the MobileFirst SDK to web applications.

-The MobileFirst Cordova SDK is provided as a set of JavaScript files, [and is available at NPM](https://www.npmjs.com/package/ibm-mfp-web-sdk).
+The MobileFirst Web SDK is provided as a set of JavaScript files, [and is available at NPM](https://www.npmjs.com/package/ibm-mfp-web-sdk).
 The SDK is comprised of the following files:

 - **ibmmfpf.js** - the core of the SDK.
 - **ibmmfpfanalytics.js** - provides support for MobileFirst Foundation Analytics.
-- **webcrypto-shim.js** - *optional*.
-Web Cryptography API shim for legacy browsers [https://github.com/vibornoff/webcrypto-shim](https://github.com/vibornoff/webcrypto-shim).

 **Prerequisite:** to run NPM commands, [Node.js](https://nodejs.org) is required.